Clubs and enrichment

 Clubs sign up

-For the Autumn Term, parents can sign up via Firefly for Clubs.
-If you are having trouble logging in to Firefly, you will be able to sign up here on Friday 8th September at 5pm, following the links below.
+For the Summer Term, parents can sign up via Firefly for Clubs.
+If you are having trouble logging in to Firefly, you will be able to sign up here on Wednesday, 14th March at 5p.m. following the links below.

 At The British School of Amsterdam we see after school activities and enrichment as an integral part of the education of our children, and to that end offer a wide range of clubs that aim to introduce the child to potential hobbies, develop particular sports, provide language learning or other skills such as computing and inspire an interest in areas that perhaps they would not be exposed to through the normal curriculum.

 Whilst the school recognises the importance and value of extracurricular activities, it chooses to offer only a limited programme to children in the Early Years.
 The school realises that young children are often very tired at the end of the school day and would not benefit from attending after school clubs so limits the number of after school activities on offer to children in Reception.
 Our extra-curricular activities include FitNut, biodanza, Fun Learning English and social club.
 When children join the Infant School they are able to enjoy a wider range of age appropriate extracurricular activities.

 There are no extra curricular activities for children in Nursery.

 We run a popular enrichment programme for the children for six months of each year (when they are not taking part in swimming lessons).
 The children have the opportunity to work through blocks of activities such as drama, coding, sewing, first aid, road safety, cooking, photography, gardening and sustainability.
 This gives the children the opportunity to work together, think creatively and apply their curricular learning to real-life situations.